Skip to main content

 For properties on a classified road (ie. 'A', 'B', or 'C' roads)

-Details on how to apply including the applications can be found on the apply for planning or building regulations page.
+You can find details on how to apply on the apply for planning or building regulations page

 For properties on an unclassified road (ie. housing estate etc)

-If you live on an unclassified road you do not need to apply for planning permission, unless the creation of the dropped kerb to your property would involve the loss of a grass verge between your property and the road.
+If you live on an unclassified road, you do not need to apply for planning permission, unless the creation of the the vehicle access (dropped kerb) to your property would involve the loss of a grass verge between your property and the road.

-If this is the case then planning permission will be required.
-Details on how to apply including the applications can be found on the apply for planning or building regulations page
+If this is the case, then you will require planning permission.
+You can find details on how to apply on the apply for planning or building regulations page

 We would not typically allow a vehicle crossing across an existing parking area / layby.